daveknapik/tc-weather-api/README.md

 - Copy `.env.template` to `.env` and set `OPEN_WEATHER_MAP_API_KEY` to the value of your new API KEY

 ## Running the app locally

+TODO: A simple guide on how to set up and run the application locally

+### Without telemetry

+Good old-fashioned `rails s`

 ### With telemetry, sent to console